5/3/1 Wendler: The Complete Program Guide

 Progression Between Cycles

-• Upper body lifts (bench press, overhead press): add 2.5 kg / 5 lbs to your Training Max
+• Upper body lifts (bench press, shoulder press): add 2.5 kg / 5 lbs to your Training Max

 • Lower body lifts (squat, deadlift): add 5 kg / 10 lbs to your Training Max